Here's a Sign In With Apple Feature Request Template - The Mac Observer

 iOS 13 is officially out, and a feature that I’ve been looking forward to is Sign In with Apple.
-This lets you sign into apps and websites with your Face ID / Touch ID biometrics.
+This lets you sign in to apps and websites with your Face ID / Touch ID biometrics.
 It removes the need for complicated passwords, and you also have the option to hide your name and/or email address with it.

 So far, I’ve seen plenty of apps update with iOS 13’s Dark Mode, but none yet for Sign in with Apple.

-I thought I would create a template that people can use to request the feature in app reviews.
+I thought I would create a template that people can use to request the feature with app reviews.
+I hope that so many identical reviews won’t get flagged as spam.
 Here’s what I came up with:

 Hi,